JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 ---

+## Outro

-## Thanks to
+### Thanks to

 * Hugo Hextra [Latex/Katex Syntax](https://imfing.github.io/hextra/docs/guide/latex/)
+* Thanks to Streamlit/Flask for the foundations for the web/app.

 ### VBA vs OpenPyxl

-Okay, let's break down what openpyxl is and how it relates to Excel macros:
+And all of this could have just been done in plain excel...

 **What is openpyxl?**